thin-edge/thin-edge.io/docs/src/references/mqtt_api.md

 ## Entity registration

-Since thin-edge doesn't enforce what each entity identification level means, an explicit registration is required to register every entity that is going to send data or receive commands.
+Since %%te%% doesn't enforce what each entity identification level means, an explicit registration is required to register every entity that is going to send data or receive commands.
 For example, before a measurement can be sent from a service named `tedge-agent` from the device `rpi1001`, the entity named `rpi1001` must be registered as a `device`, and `tedge-agent` must be registered as a `service` linked to that device.

-An entity can be registered with thin-edge by publishing a retained message to the entity identification topic prefix with the entity type and other metadata that defines that entity.
+An entity can be registered with %%te%% by publishing a retained message to the entity identification topic prefix with the entity type and other metadata that defines that entity.
 To model the example mentioned above, if an entity identification topic scheme like the following is used: